maysgrove/debatem3/README.md

-## WELCOME TO MY SUPER SECRET PROJECT CREATED BY PT (EST. 6/15/24)

-This project was created by Peyton "PT" Thompson on 6/15/2024 at 3:11pm EST. The goal of this project is to get better.
-I will be documenting all of the updates and giving thoughts on certain decisions.
-I've never kept docs before, so I'm gonna try with this and see how it goes.
-You need to know that my grammar is not my strong suit and there WILL be mistakes, you can count on that.
-Did you notice the misspelled word in the previous sentence?
-It was "their," it should be "there" obviously.
-LOL.
+# Debate.me Website
+## This project was created by Peyton "PT" Thompson on 6/15/2024 at 3:11pm EST.

+## Overview
+Welcome to the Debate.me website!
+This application allows users to engage in and explore various debates on different topics.
+It includes a modern and stylish design, with a dark theme and interactive elements that enhance user experience.

 ## TECH STACK (dev dependencies is probably more up to date lmfao)

-You might be wondering why I'm already deciding a tech stack when I don't know what I'm building.
-I've been tinkering with the basics of React for a while, and it's good at building great UI.
-SASS or SCSS in this case is good because I've read that once CSS files get too big, it can cause issues, and the processing of SCSS files into CSS files is better.
-TypeScript because apparently, it's widely used in large codebases, making it easier to maintain a larger code base.
-Finally, React Router for navigation.

 - **THEME:** Identical Sublime Text Monokai theme {I change all the time}
 - **ICON THEME:** Material Icon Theme {this one I change only sometimes}